Print

 1. Make the onions.
 In a bowl or jar, combine 1/2 cup vinegar with 1/2 cup water.
 Add the onions, making sure they’re fully submerged; if not, add more liquid.
 Marinate at room temp for at least 30 minutes.
 (After that, keep the onions in an airtight container in the fridge and use within 2 weeks).

 2. Cook the rice.
-In a small pot, combine 1 1/4 cups rice with 2 1/2 cups water and 1/4 teaspoon salt.
+In a small pot, combine the rice with 2 1/2 cups water and 1/4 teaspoon salt.
 Cover tightly with a lid and bring to a boil.
 Then reduce the heat to low and simmer until all the water is absorbed (do not stir during cooking), about 25 minutes.
 When the rice is done, turn the heat off and leave the pot covered for another 10 minutes (without stirring).

 6. Assemble.
 Divide the rice among bowls, top with the mushroom mixture, quick-pickled onions, and cucumbers, and drizzle with spicy mayo.
-Crumble the nori on top and sprinkle with sesame seeds.
+Crumble nori on top and sprinkle with sesame seeds.

 Notes